-We deliver a substantial portion of incentive compensation in the form of equity awards - generally restricted stock units ("RSUs") - a portion of which will vest based on future return on equity ("ROE") performance and are subject to cancellation and claw-back over a multi-year period.
-The Committee believes that delivering equity aligns employee interests with those of shareholders and helps motivate executives to achieve financial and strategic goals within the bounds of the Company's risk tolerance levels.
+We deliver a substantial portion of incentive compensation in the form of equity awards - generally restricted stock units ("RSUs") - a portion of which will vest based on future performance of the company.
+The Committee believes that delivering equity aligns employee interests with those of shareholders and helps motivate executives to achieve financial and strategic goals within the bounds of the company's risk tolerance levels.
+Historically, the portion of these awards that vests has been determined by the company's adjusted return on equity ("Adjusted ROE")(1) performance over a three-year measurement period ("Adjusted Average ROE"(1)).
+These awards are also subject to cancellation and claw-back over a multi-year period.